aaujon/prestashopToDolibarr/README.md

 prestashopToDolibarr
 ====================

+This module is no longer maintained and is untested with Dolibarr >= 4

 A Prestashop module to synchronise clients, products, orders and invoices to Dolibarr.
 Dolibarr API is used, so you can have a prestashop and a dolibarr intalled on a different server.